 RSE will be taught predominantly in PDC lessons delivered by a student's form tutor.
 The planning of these lessons will be coordinated by the Head of PDC and the resources created are age appropriate to meet the differing needs of the three Key Stages.
-The teaching of RSE will also take place in science lessons and ICT.
+The teaching of RSE will also take place in science and ICT lessons.
 Heads of School will also deliver RSE through the assembly program and this is calendared for the year.
 The school also make effective use of external expertise to deliver more complex RSE topics this includes drop-down days.
 All external providers used are evaluated fully to ensure the program meets the needs of our students and statutory guidance.
-The schools Behaviour Policy and its implementation has been created to specifically promote positive and healthy relationships between students and sanctions are applied where relationships become unhealthy or discriminatory.
-Below is a list the outcomes expected from the teaching of RSE.
+The schools Behaviour Policy and its implementation has been created to specifically promote positive and healthy relationships between students, and sanctions are applied where relationships become unhealthy or discriminatory.
+Below is a list of the topics taught for each Key Stage.

 The learning will take many forms with a wide range of teaching methods used that enable students to actively participate in their own learning.
-This includes the use of quizzes, drama groups, case studies, research, role play, video, small group discussion and use of appropriate guest speakers.
+This includes the use of quizzes, drama groups, case studies, research, role play, videos, small group discussion and use of appropriate guest speakers.
 Where it is regarded as particularly beneficial students are divided into single gender groups for a part of a lesson or whole lesson.
-Occasional use of Theatre in Education productions and outside speakers will also form part of the programme.
-There will be occasions when the timetable will be dropped to accommodate certain aspects of the programme.
+There will be occasions when the timetable will be suspended for the day to accommodate certain aspects of the programme.